The two-loop eight-point amplitude in ABJM theory: Preliminaries

 We reminder readers that under the cyclic by two sites $\Lambda_i\rightarrow\Lambda_{i-2}$, the one-loop maximal cuts transform as:

 by reflection $\{\Lambda_1,\Lambda_2,\ldots, \Lambda_8 \}\rightarrow\{\Lambda_1,\Lambda_8,\ldots, \Lambda_2 \}$, they have

 and for parity $\Lambda_i\rightarrow -\Lambda_i$:

-where $F_i$ is the fermion number of leg $i$.
+where $F_i$ is the fermion number of leg $i$, and one-loop cuts remain unchanged under the parity transformation in other cases.
 We see that for the legs displayed, the cuts pick up additional $Z_2$ weights.
-These excess weight should be cancelled against the functions that dresses them.
+These excess weights should be canceled against the functions that dress them.
 For the remaining legs the $Z_2$ weight is canonical:

-Finally we consider the two-loop maximal cuts.
-At eight points there are two types of topology for maximal cuts, kissing triangle and box-triangle, we denote as
+Finally, we consider the two-loop maximal cuts.
+At eight points, there are two types of topology for maximal cuts, kissing triangle and box-triangle, which we denote as

-Each of them are given by a product of five 4-point tree amplitudes, summed over the internal states.
-For example, with specific choice of $i$ they are given by:
+Each of them is given by a product of five 4-point tree amplitudes, summed over the internal states.
+For example, with a specific choice of $i$ they are given by:

 In the above the argument $a_{\pm}$, $b_{\pm}$ simply labels the two solutions for each loop region on the maximal cut, so there are four solutions for a given two-loop maximal cut.
-Again these cuts can be map to the leading singularities.
-These two topologies are actually ``equivalent'' in the sense they are given by the same leading singularities.
+Again these cuts can be mapped to the leading singularities.
+These two topologies are actually ``equivalent'' in a sense they are given by the same leading singularities.
 In the language of on-shell diagrams, this equivalence is a reflection of ``triangle-move'':

 In particular, we have: